ttt-fifo/conftl/README.md

 {{pass}}
 ```

 * Arbitrary Python code is possible to be executed by the current templating language.
 I would advice against giving opportunity to the end-users to write template code, unless you know what you are doing.
-Multiple attack vectors could be used by an malicious end-user who has the possibility to execute arbitrary Python code.
+Multiple attack vectors could be used by a malicious end-user who has the possibility to execute arbitrary Python code.

 * In case you want to template a HTML output, you would be better off using the web2py's templating language (called [yatl](https://github.com/web2py/yatl)).
 Yatl has XML escaping switched on by default and also multiple HTML helper functions.